 Bitche, France drew us in with its name, but we discovered there are plenty of reasons you should visit this beautiful town in the Grand Est region of France.

 While looking at a map, did you ever decide to go somewhere just because it had a funny name?
-It’s something Andrew, and I love to do while on road-trips.
-So while planning the route for our weekend in Strasbourg, I couldn’t resist heading towards Bitche, simply so I could take my photo beside the sign.
+It’s something Andrew and I love to do while on road-trips.
+So while planning the route for our weekend in Strasbourg, in the Grand Est region (formerly Lorraine), I couldn’t resist heading towards Bitche, simply so I could take my photo beside the sign.
 Little did I know, Bitche is a lot more than a town with a fun name.

 Arriving in Bitche, the first thing we saw was a sign designating it as one of France’s Villes Fleurie.
 This is France’s version of the Communities in Bloom, in which citizens and companies volunteer to create public garden spaces throughout the town, to compete in national and international competitions.